Let’s learn How to use “Yoroshiku Onegaishimasu”(よろしくお願いします)

 • On the taxi…

-The part “お〜します” (o~shimasu) is an expression called “kenjougo” as known as humble form.
-This form is used when you are speaking to someone of a higher position about yourself.
-In this case, you humble yourself down.
+The “お〜します” (o~shimasu) part is an expression called “kenjougo,” which is known as the humble form.
+This form is used when you are talking about yourself to someone of a higher position.
+In this case, you are humbling yourself.
+Another part of this phrase is a noun called “願い” (negai), which is derived from a verb “願う” (negau).
+“Negau” means “to hope” or “to ask.

 After the long explanation of grammar, I hope you have absorbed it well!
-I am sure there are still many people who always have a hard time with those mind-twisting grammar above.
-A line from the movie, Tenet, says “Don’t try to understand it.
+I am sure that there are still many people who have a hard time with the mind-bending grammar above.
+A line from the movie Tenet says: “Don’t try to understand it.
 Feel it.”
-Since the exact equivalence does not exist in some expressions between Japanese and English, let’s take a look at some situations and check the meaning “yoroshiku onegaishimasu” can be used under different circumstances.
-I roughly divide it into three groups.

-Occasion: first time to meet someone, first day at work, interview, on an event, joining a social media group
+Occasion: meeting someone for the first time, first day at work, interview, at an event, joining a social media group.

 Self-introduction 自己紹介(jikosyoukai)